thoth-tech/documentation/docs/OnTrack/Multiple Organisations/Design Documentation.md

 The frontend of the system incorporates the following components:

-- Organization Management UI: This component allows administrators to create, edit, and disable organizations.
-It includes a user-friendly interface for managing organization details.
+- Organisation Management UI: This component allows administrators to create, edit, and disable organisations.
+It includes a user-friendly interface for managing organisation details.
-- User Management UI: Users are associated with organizations through this interface.
-It provides a seamless experience for assigning users to organizations and managing user profiles.
+- User Management UI: Users are associated with organisations through this interface.
+It provides a seamless experience for assigning users to organisations and managing user profiles.
-- Organization Switching UI: Users with access to multiple organizations can easily switch between them using this interface.
-It ensures a smooth transition from one organization's context to another.
+- Organisation Switching UI: Users with access to multiple organisations can easily switch between them using this interface.
+It ensures a smooth transition from one organisation's context to another.

 **Backend Architecture:**

 The backend of the system handles data management and access control:

-- Organization Management: Backend services manage the creation, editing, and disabling of organizations.
+- Organisation Management: Backend services manage the creation, editing, and disabling of organisations.
 Data is stored securely in the database, and appropriate permissions are enforced.
-- User Organization Assignment: Backend processes allow site administrators to associate users with specific organizations.
+- User Organisation Assignment: Backend processes allow site administrators to associate users with specific organisations.
 These associations are maintained in the database.
-- Access Control: The backend enforces access control rules to ensure that users can only access data within their associated organization.
+- Access Control: The backend enforces access control rules to ensure that users can only access data within their associated organisation.
 This is achieved through role-based access control mechanisms where site administrator is a new role.

 **Technical Implementation-**

 **Frontend Implementation:**

-Organization Management UI:
+Organisation Management UI:

-- Create user interfaces for creating, editing, and disabling organizations.
+- Create user interfaces for creating, editing, and disabling organisations.
-- Implement forms for entering organization details.
+- Implement forms for entering organisation details.
 - Ensure responsive design using modern frontend technologies.

 User Management UI:

-- Develop interfaces for assigning users to organizations and managing user profiles.
+- Develop interfaces for assigning users to organisations and managing user profiles.
-- Implement user-friendly features for easy association and disassociation of users with organizations.
+- Implement user-friendly features for easy association and disassociation of users with organisations.

-Organization Switching UI:
+Organisation Switching UI:

-- Create an intuitive interface for users to switch between organizations.
+- Create an intuitive interface for users to switch between organisations.
-- Implement secure mechanisms for handling organization context switches.
+- Implement secure mechanisms for handling organisation context switches.

 **Backend Implementation:**

-Organization Management:
+Organisation Management:

-- Develop API endpoints for creating, editing, and disabling organizations.
+- Develop API endpoints for creating, editing, and disabling organisations.
-- Implement data validation to ensure the integrity of organization details.
+- Implement data validation to ensure the integrity of organisation details.
 - Ensure data is securely stored and updated in the database.

-User Organization Assignment:
+User Organisation Assignment:

-- Create API endpoints for associating and disassociating users with organizations.
+- Create API endpoints for associating and disassociating users with organisations.
 - Implement validation checks to prevent unauthorized assignments.
-- Update user profiles to reflect organization associations.
+- Update user profiles to reflect organisation associations.

 Access Control:

-- Enforce access control rules based on user roles and organization associations.
+- Enforce access control rules based on user roles and organisation associations.
 - Implement middleware to check permissions before granting access to data.
-- Securely manage data queries to ensure isolation between organizations.
+- Securely manage data queries to ensure isolation between organisations.
-- The technical implementation aims to provide a seamless user experience while ensuring data security and access control across multiple organizations.
+- The technical implementation aims to provide a seamless user experience while ensuring data security and access control across multiple organisations.

 **Database Design**

-The database design ensures that organizations can be efficiently managed, users can be associated with organizations, and access control can be enforced based on these associations.
-The database design for incorporating multiple organizations includes the following elements:
+The database design ensures that organisations can be efficiently managed, users can be associated with organisations, and access control can be enforced based on these associations.
+The database design for incorporating multiple organisations includes the following elements:

-- Organizations Table: Create a table named ‘organizations’ to store organization-specific details.
+- Organisations Table: Create a table named ‘organisations’ to store organisation-specific details.

 Columns:

-- organization_id: Unique identifier for each organization (primary key).
+- organisation_id: Unique identifier for each organisation (primary key).
-- name: Name of the organization.
+- name: Name of the organisation.
-- description: Description of the organization.
+- description: Description of the organisation.
-- Email: official email id of the organization.
+- Email: official email id of the organisation.
-- is_enabled: Flag indicating whether the organization is active or disabled.
+- is_enabled: Flag indicating whether the organisation is active or disabled.

 - Users Table: Update the existing ‘users’ table to include organisation_id as the foreign key.